-According to Patel (2018) and Gupta (2019), the internship program offered an actual chance for student teachers to enhance and improve their teaching skills.
-A more extensive field experience and more practical hands-on training made it easier to completely understand the teaching skills.
+According to Patel (2018) and Gupta (2019), the internship program provided a real opportunity for student teachers to enhance their teaching skills.
+More extensive field experience and more practical, hands-on training made it easier to fully understand teaching skills.
 The student teachers in the study by Filiz and Durnali (2019) said that the training they received during their school internship was helpful for their future careers as educators.
 Additionally, the study found that the internship required more than just theoretical instruction.
-Jogan (2019) study revealed that the According to a Jogan (2019) study, the student teachers were highly satisfied with the internship program and had acquired appropriate teaching techniques with sufficient assistance from supervisors and relevant school subject teachers.
-Through the school internship program, student teachers can gain professional values skills for teaching (Sojkin & Michalak, 2018; Hussien & La Lopa, 2018; Ylagan, 2013).
-Internship programs at schools offer useful insights on teaching.
+According to Jogan (2019) study, the student teachers were highly satisfied with the internship program and had acquired appropriate teaching techniques with sufficient assistance from supervisors and relevant school subject teachers.
+Through the school internship program, student teachers can gain professional skills for teaching (Sojkin & Michalak, 2018; Hussien & La Lopa, 2018; Ylagan, 2013).
+Internship programs at schools offer useful insights into teaching.

 According to Tindowen et al. (2019), it develops the hard and soft skills required for the teaching profession.
-Engaging in meaningful interactions with a mentor during an internship would improve practice teaching and assist build the professional teaching qualities that the modified educational system is looking for (Khalil, 2020).
-The activities related to school internships are a crucial component that most affects the student-teacher's practical teaching experience, suggested by Duran et al. (2020) and Putman and Polly (2021).
-Practical teaching is provided by the equal opportunity to incorporate school internships for student teachers to participate in co-teaching during the training phase.
+Engaging in meaningful interactions with a mentor during an internship would improve teaching skills and assist in building the desirable qualities of a professional teaching(Khalil, 2020).
+The activities related to school internships are a crucial component that most affects the student-teacher's practical teaching experience, as suggested by Duran et al. (2020) and Putman and Polly (2021).
+Practical teaching is provided by equal opportunity to incorporate school internships for student teachers to participate in co-teaching during the training phase.
 Proper teaching skills and competencies are facilitated by the extended practice sessions (Chukwurah & Chukwurah 2021a; Begam & Tholappan, 2022).
-Incorporating teaching skills into school internships will enhance class preparation and execution and give prospective teachers a comprehensive teaching experience (Kundu & Bej, 2022).
+Incorporating teaching skills into school internships will enhance class preparation and delivery and provide prospective teachers with a comprehensive teaching experience (Kundu & Bej, 2022).
 According to the survey, trainee teachers viewed the teaching practice as their best opportunity to further develop and enhance their instruction in a real classroom environment.
 According to the study, students were better able to understand the classroom teaching process when they had more hands-on experience and longer fieldwork duration (Begam & Tholappan, 2022).
 According to Luthra (2022), student teachers believed that practice teaching had improved their classroom management and teaching abilities, which in turn had given them more confidence in their ability to instruct.
-Through internship programs, they can prepare and present lessons effectively, integrate theory and practice, critically evaluate their own and their peers' methods of instruction, and enhance their performance in the classroom (Bellur, 2023; Ariffa & Mohammed, 2024; Yudhister, 2024; Sapkal, 2025).
+Through internship programs, they can prepare and present lessons effectively, integrate theory and practice, critically evaluate their own and their peers' instructional methods, and enhance their classroom performance (Bellur, 2023; Ariffa & Mohammed, 2024; Yudhister, 2024; Sapkal, 2025).

 School Internship in Integrated Teacher Education Programme (ITEP)